-1)Single Major File: Claims with a single unit of one separately payable procedure (SI=S, T, or V, which are called "major" procedures, including codes with status indicator Q3); claims with one unit of a status indicator Q1 (STV-packaged) code and no other code with a status indicator of S, T, or V on the same claim; or claims with only one unit of a status indicator Q2 (T-packaged) code and no other code with a status indicator Q2 (T-packaged) code and no other code with a status indicator Q2 (T-packaged) code and no other code with a status indicator Q2 (T-packaged) code and no other code with a status indicator Q2 (T-packaged) code and no other code with a status indicator Q2 (T-packaged) code and no other code with a status indicator of S, T, or V on the same claim.
-All of these single major claims will be used in ratesetting (n=59,240,976).
+1)Single Major File: Claims with a single unit of one separately payable procedure (SI=S, T, or V, which are called "major" procedures, including codes with status indicator Q3); claims with one unit of a status indicator Q1 (STV-packaged) code and no other code with a status indicator of S, T, or V on the same claim; or claims with only one unit of a status indicator Q2 (T-packaged) code and no other code with a status indicator of S, T, or V on the same claim.
+The units of all Q2 codes are changed to 1 in these single major claims.
+All of these single major claims will be used in ratesetting (n=56,516,036).

 We also include claims with services assigned to status indicator J1 and J2 in this category.
-These claims receive special processing under the CY 2018 comprehensive APC policy discussed in section II.A.2.b. of the CY 2018 OPPS/ASC final rule with comment period.
+These claims receive special processing under the proposed CY 2021 comprehensive APC policy discussed in section II.A.2.b. of the CY 2021 OPPS/ASC proposed rule with comment period.

 2)Multiple Major File: Claims with more than one separately payable procedure and/or multiple units of "major" procedures, including codes with status indicator Q3; claims with a status indicator Q2 code that has been designated as major and separately paid (no procedure with a status indicator T on the same claim and no higher weighted Q2 code on the same claim); or claims that contain conditional and independent bilateral codes when the bilateral modifier is attached to the code.
-Multiple major claims are examined carefully in STAGE 3 for dates of service and content to see if they can be divided into simulated or "pseudo" single claims (n=23,303,218).
+The units of all Q2 code are changed to 1 in the multiple major claims.
+Multiple major claims are examined in STAGE 3 for dates of service and content to see if they can be divided into simulated or "pseudo" single claims (n=21,528,101).

-3)Single Minor File: Claims with a single unit of a single HCPCS with the status indicator of N (packaged item or service), F, G, H, K, L, R, or U (n=5,983,984).
-We retain this file in case we have to make last minute changes to packaging criteria.

-4)Multiple Minor File: Claims with multiple HCPCS codes, multiple services on the same claim, and/or multiple units of one or more procedure codes with status indicator of F, G, H, K, L, N, R, or U; claims containing status indicator Q1 (STV-packaged) or status indicator Q2 (T-packaged) codes with more than one unit of the code or more than one line of these codes on the same claim and no other separately paid procedures (n=31,196,411).

-5) Non-OPPS claims: These claims have no services payable under OPPS on the claim and are excluded (n=9,264,669).
+- 3)Single Minor File: Claims with a single unit of a single HCPCS with the status indicator of N (packaged item or service), F, G, H, K, L, R, or U (n=5,265,624).
+We retain this file in case we have to make last minute changes to packaging criteria. - 4)Multiple Minor File: Claims with multiple HCPCS codes, multiple services on the same claim, and/or multiple units of one or more procedure codes with status indicator of F, G, H, K, L, N, R, or U; claims containing status indicator Q1 (STV-packaged) or status indicator Q2 (T-packaged) codes with more than one unit of the code or more than one line of these codes on the same claim and no other separately paid procedures (n=27,586,115). - 5) Non-OPPS claims: These claims have no services payable under OPPS on the claim and are excluded (n=10,389,433).
 These claims have codes paid under other fee schedules such as the DMEPOS fee schedule and physician fee schedule.
-These claims have no major or minor procedures on them.
-The only procedure codes on these claims have a status indicator other than J1, J2, S, T, V, N, F, G, H, K, L, R, or U.
+These claims have all major or minor procedures billed with PN modifiers, no major or minor procedures on them.
+The only procedure codes billed without PN modifier on these claims have a status indicator other than J1, J2, S, T, V, N, F, G, H, K, L, R, or U.